sadrahkm/Enigma-Machine/README.md

 # Enigma Machine

-This is a simulation of the Enigma Machine which is a cipher device.
-It was being used by the Nazi army during World War 2.
+This is a simulation of the Enigma Machine, which is a cipher device.
+The Nazi army was using it during the World War 2.

 ![](screenshot.png)